DJF144/Inspect2026/README.md

 ---

-### 5. Image Upload
+### 4. Image Upload

 Inspectors can upload images directly on each elevator inspection record.
-Images are stored as attachments in `sys_attachment` and are embedded in the generated PDF report.
+Images can be selected from the device's photo library or taken on the spot using the tablet camera.
+Images are stored as attachments in sys_attachment and are embedded in the generated PDF report

 ---

-### 6. PDF Report Generation
+### 5. PDF Report Generation

 A **Generate PDF** UI Action is available on the Order record.